-Here are a few of our favorite resource for living and eating gluten free.
+Here are a few of our favorite resources for living and eating gluten free.

 The Celiac Disease Foundation is a non-profit, public benefit corporation that is dedicated to providing services and support regarding celiac disease and dermatitis herpetiformis.

 Regional Celiac Centers

 A Specialized Center for Celiac Disease at Beth Israel Deaconess Medical Center in Boston, MA is our region's top celiac specialty center for adults.
 For children, visit the Celiac Disease Program at Boston Children's Hospital.